stevensacks/storybook-i18n/README.md

 End users configure the `locales` and `locale` parameters in `.storybook/preview.js`.

-`Locales` is an object where the keys are the "ids" of the locale/language and the values are the plain text name of that locale you want to use.
+`locales` is an object where the keys are the "ids" of the locale/language and the values are the plain text name of that locale you want to use.
 This is what will appear in the dropdown in the toolbar.

 ```javascript
 export const parameters = {